symfony/symfony-docs/routing/custom_route_loader.rst

 Loading Routes with a Custom Service
 ------------------------------------

-.. versionadded:: 2.8
-    The option to load routes using Symfony services was introduced in Symfony 2.8.

 Using a regular Symfony service is the simplest way to load routes in a customized way.
 It's much easier than creating a full custom route loader, so you should always consider this option first.